starohit/DEV-OPS/readme.md

+## 1. What do you know about DevOps?

 ## 2. How is DevOps different from agile methodology?

 A: DevOps is a culture that allows the development and the operations team to